Suicide Prevention Workshop 2021

 Doors Open at 8:00 AM with workshop starting at 8:30 AMSouthwest Riverside County Chapter of CAMFT invites you to join us for the most amazing mandated Suicide Prevention Workshop in Southern California where you can learn, eat, and enjoy yourself with us in Temecula’s beautiful wine county!

-Identify five risk factors for suicide
+Identify four risk factors for suicide

 About the Speaker: